-The Project Management Course for health AND SOCIAL SERVICES
+The Project Management Course for healthcare AND SOCIAL SERVICES

-Addressing the PM needs of Health Care, Social Services, Public Health and Health Non-Profits
+Learn the the Project Management skills essential for Health Care, Social Services, Public Health and Health Non-Profits

-The 3-day Project Management Course for Health Care teaches you how to plan, execute, and deliver on Health Care projects on time and on budget.
+This 3 day practical and applied course teaches you how to plan, execute, and deliver health projects on time and on budget

 The Project Management Course for Health Care will examine the most current trends in the field of project management, and teach you to apply these project techniques to your everyday management challenges.

 Why attend this Course Project Course for the Health Industry?

 Healthcare agencies, public health, hospitals and community care-providers have seen an explosion of demand for services over the last few decades.
 As a result managers, leaders, and even clinicians in these critical sectors are taking on more and more projects.
 As a result: